QCD Effective Lagrangian and Condensation of Chromomagnetic Flux Tubes: Gauge invariance of the effective action for sourceless fields

 and in the third method one should find the eigenvalues of the Hamiltonian operators $H(1)$ and $H_0$ and calculate the determinant as a product of the eigenvalues as it was originally developed by Heisenberg and Euler \cite{Heisenberg:1936nmg} and also was used by 't Hooft in his computation of the vacuum polarisation effects induced by the instanton solution \cite{tHooft:1976snw}.

-The results obtained conserning $W^{(1)}$, $\Delta_{\mu\nu}$ and $ \mathcal{D}$ are valid for arbitrary sourceless vacuum fields that are the solutions of the equation (\ref{YMequation}):

-The large class of sourceless vacuum fields is defined by the covariantly-constant gauge fields which are defined by the following equation \cite{Batalin:1976uv, Savvidy:1977as, Matinyan:1976mp, Brown:1975bc, Duff:1975ue}: \be \nabla_{\rho}^{a b} G_{\mu \nu}^{b} = 0. \ee The solutions of this equation represent a subclass of the sourceless fields in (\ref{YMequation1}).
-The definition of the covariantly-constant gauge fields is gauge invariant and, as it became clear recently, the solutions have a richer structure in the form of superposed chromomagmetic fluxes distributed in the 3-space \cite{Savvidy:2024sv}.
-In the next section we will present an overview of the solutions belonging to this class of covariantly-constant gauge fields, which have been found recently in \cite{Savvidy:2024sv, Savvidy:2024ppd,Savvidy:2024xbe}.

-{\it The importance of having exact solutions of sourceless Yang-Mills equation lies in the fact that only in that case quantum effects and vacuum polarisation can be considered as gauge-invariant physical effects in compliance with the above results (\ref{alphadepen}) and (\ref{finoneloopeffact}) } \cite{Savvidy:1977, Batalin:1976uv, Batalin:1979jh}.
+The results obtained for $W^{(1)}$, $\Delta_{\mu\nu}$ and $ \mathcal{D}$ are valid for arbitrary sourceless gauge fields (\ref{YMequation}) and for the covariantly constant gauge fields (\ref{YMeqcovint1}) as well. {\it The importance of having the exact solutions of the sourceless Yang-Mills equation lies in the fact that only in that case quantum effects and vacuum polarisation can be considered as gauge-invariant physical effects (\ref{alphadepen}) and (\ref{finoneloopeffact}) } \cite{Savvidy:1977, Batalin:1976uv, Batalin:1979jh}.

-Our aim is to investigate the vacuum polarisation and the effective Lagrangian induced by the covariantly constant gauge fields that are the solutions of the equations (\ref{YMeqcov}) \cite{Savvidy:2024sv, Savvidy:2024ppd,Savvidy:2024xbe} and investigate their physical properties.
+We are interested to investigate the vacuum polarisation and the effective Lagrangian for the covariantly constant gauge fields (\ref{choansatzint}), (\ref{generasolint}) and investigate their physical properties.
+In the next section we will review the computation of the effective action for constant field (\ref{consfield1}) and then for the gauge fields (\ref{choansatzint}), (\ref{generasolint}).